 This may turn out to be a lot of work for you.
 It’s not worth the effort unless you’ve lost a really important file.
 How important can a file be in the grand scheme of things?

-to cut a long story short if your Garmin is one of the newer ones that is a MASS STORAGE DEVICE, ie a USB device that appears as a drive letter on your PC, then a file recovery utility may well work.
+To cut a long story short if your Garmin is one of the newer ones that is a MASS STORAGE DEVICE, ie a USB device that appears as a drive letter on your PC, then a file recovery utility may well work.
 But you may find that some of the super new Garmin like the 645 and Fenix 5 Plus DO NOT attach as a mass storage device…and so this method won’t work.

 I used PIRIFORM’s RECUVA and there are a few ads pretending to be download links…carefully does it.
 It tries to install the google toolbar which you’ll be wary of .
 If you just then choose to scan and recover from the GARMIN/ACTIVITY or GARMIN/ACTIVITIES folder it will show a deleted FIT file with today’s date eg 2016-09-28-then-some-other-numbers.FIT (ie 2016 September 28th).

 However your device will probably NOT have correctly finished the FIT file. so, for example, SPORTTRACKS errors out when trying to import it.
 Grrrr.
 Manually uploading to Garmin Connect also fails.
-Grrrr.
-Grrr.
+Grrrr x2.

 So you have to fix the file.